Our Team

 Liz is a conflict expert and has more than 25 years of experience in senior leadership positions in bilateral, multilateral institutions and NGOs.
 She has extensive experience in policy and advocacy and overseeing sizeable and complex peacebuilding programs in conflict-affected and fragile states in Asia, Eastern Europe and Africa.

-Megan Corrado, Senior Director - Policy & Advocacy
+Megan Corrado, Acting Deputy Executive Director and Senior Director for Policy and Advocacy

 Dr. Emily Sample, Director - Research, Evidence & Learning